biancadecima/testMELI/README.md

     - *2. INTEGER_ARRAY prices*;
     - *3. INTEGER_ARRAY weights*.

-Challenge #2: Countries by Region.
+# Challenge 2:
+<u>Countries by Region.</u>

-Use the http get method to retrieve information from a wheather records database.
-Query https://jsonmock.hackerrank.com/api/countries/search?region={region}&name={keyword} to filter by region and name.
-The query result is paginated.
+Use the http `get` method to retrieve information from a wheather records database:
+- Query https://jsonmock.hackerrank.com/api/countries/search?region={region}&name={keyword} to filter by region and name.
+- The query result is paginated.
 To access additional pages append &page={num} to the url where num is the page number.
-The query response from the API is a JSON with the following five fields:
+- The query response from the API is a JSON with the following five fields:
-page: the current page,
+    - **page**: the current page,
-per_page: the maximun number of results per page,
+    - **per_page**: the maximun number of results per page,
-total: the total number of records in the search result,
+    - **total**: the total number of records in the search result,
-total_pages: the total number of pages to query in order to get all the results,
+    - **total_pages**: the total number of pages to query in order to get all the results,
-data: an array of json objects containing weather records.
+    - **data**: an array of json objects containing weather records.
 The data field in the response contains a list of weather recods with the following relevant schema:
-name: the name of the country, region: the region this country belong to,
+        - **name**: the name of the country,
+        - **region**: the region this country belong to,
-population: population of the country.
+        - **population**: population of the country.

-Given the region along with a keyword to search in the name field, return a list of string values where each element is the country along with its population, separeted by a comma, and sorted in increasing order of population as shown.
+- Given the region along with a keyword to search in the name field, return a list of string values where each element is the country along with its population, separeted by a comma, and sorted in increasing order of population as shown.
 If two countries have the same population, sort them further by name.
-Function Description:
-complete the function findCountries, that have the following parameters: string keyword: keyword to search for in country name, string region: region to search for.
+- *Function Description*: complete the function `findCountries`, that have the following parameters:
+    - **string keyword**: keyword to search for in country name,
+    - **string region**: region to search for.